 References for Blockchain:

-senior vice president, Impact Technologies Group, Inc., has enjoyed a career spanning more than 29 years, with an extensive background in distribution technology and back office systems.
-He previously worked for Genworth Financial, Mutual of Omaha and as vice president of operations at Diversified Underwriters Services, Inc. As COO of Integrated Insurance Technologies, Leibow built the largest life insurance data exchange hub in the industry processing over 1,000,000 policies per year and 30 billion dollars of annuities.
-Innovation in quoting and illustration tools, CRMs, agency management systems, eApp platforms, and ePolicy delivery are some key initiatives implemented by Ken during his career.
-Leibow can be reached at Impact Technologies Group, Inc., 619 S. Cedar Street, Suite J, Charlotte, NC 28202.
-Telephone: 704-927-3234.
-Email: Ken.Leibow@impact-tech.com.
+is head of Distribution Technology and Strategy/Procurement at Global Bankers Insurance Group.
+He has enjoyed a career spanning more than 31 years, with an extensive background in distribution technology and back office systems.
+He previously worked for Genworth Financial, Mutual of Omaha and as Vice President of Operations at Diversified Underwriter Services, Inc. As COO of Integrated Insurance Technologies, Leibow built the largest life insurance data exchange hub in the industry, processing over 1 million policies per year and $30 billion of annuities.
+Innovation in quoting and illustration tools, CRMs, agency management systems, eApp platforms and ePolicy Delivery are some key initiatives implemented by Leibow during his career.
+He is also a leader for industry technology standards working with ACORD, LBTC, LIDMA, NAILBA and IRI.
+Ken is a past winner of the NAILBA Chairman’s Award.
+Leibow can be reached at Global Bankers Insurance Group, 2327 Englert Drive, Durham, NC 27713.
+Telephone: 919-246-3414.
+Email: Ken.Leibow@globalbankers.com.

 is director, Underwriting R&D at John Hancock Life Insurance Company.
 He has more than 18 years of experience in technology and project management combined with a Masters Degree and project management title designations PMP and SDRM.
 As vice president of Field Technology Solutions at National Financial Partners (NFP), Raja lead the creation and administration of key business technology systems for a national network of financial advisors.
 In late 2015, he joined John Hancock as a director of Underwriting Research and Innovation.
 Raja can be reached via telephone at: 617-572-5183.
 Email: email@example.com.